 Lipomas can develop at a wide range of ages.
 They originate in the endocardium or epicardium and have a large pedunculated base.
 Many are asymptomatic, but some obstruct flow or cause arrhythmias.

 Paragangliomas, including pheochromocytomas, rarely occur in the heart; when they do, they are usually localized to the base of the heart near vagus nerve endings.
-They may manifest with symptoms due to catecholamine secretion.
+They may manifest with symptoms due to catecholamine secretion (eg, increased heart rate and BP, excessive sweating, tremor).

 Pericardial cysts may resemble a cardiac tumor or pericardial effusion on chest x-ray.
 They are usually asymptomatic, although some cause compressive symptoms (eg, chest pain, dyspnea, cough).